-He is 34, has a degree in Chemistry, has lived in England for the last two and a half years and is already developing his profession. ” If you put your mind to it, you push yourself, and you work, there is a possibility of a future”.
+He has a degree in Chemistry, has lived in England for the last two and a half years and is already developing his profession. ” If you put your mind to it, you push yourself, and you work, there is a possibility of a future”.

 Seated in the Reading College cafeteria after a long week, we talk about a hot Malaga that contrasts the icy England winter.
 The students enter with their hats and scarves, getting rid of them quickly in order to continue with their daily routine.

 In this scene I’m chatting with Carlos Marín Florido, a Malagan who lives in Reading and feels happy with the opportunity for growth that England is providing him with.